'Plan for the future, because that is where you are going to spend the rest of your life'.

 Born - entrepreneurs are born because you need to have a slightly rebellious streak in you to be an entrepreneur.
 You must have an innate ability to challenge the status quo.
 You are someone who likes being in control of your own destiny rather than just joining a company and climbing your way to the top.

 You can learn the basics of entrepreneurship, you can learn the steps you need to go through and the rules you need to stick to if you are to make any venture successful.
 But you cannot teach someone that they have to take all of the responsibility themselves and that they are going to have to provide all the drive themselves to achieve their business goals

 Starting a business is not hard to do, nor does it cost a lot of money.
-However, just like any business it needs to be done correctly.
-Many who get started don't set up the business correctly in the beginning stages and end up either loosing or completely folding up; a large percentage of fail within the first 18 months of getting started.
+However, just like any business, it needs to be done correctly.
+Many who get started don't set up the business correctly in the beginning stages and end up either losing or completely folding up; a large percentage of fail within the first 18 months of getting started.

 Being good at what you do is 25% the balance is business acumen, client relationships and marketing yourself and your services and product.
 Strive to offer customer-focused services that differentiate your company from the competition.
 Ensure that your marketing focuses on customer’s needs as opposed to what you think they want.
-Making the other person think that they’ve got a good deal; and always try to exceed customer expectations
+Making the other person think that they’ve got a good deal, and always exceeding customer expectations

 Becoming a Professional Detailer

 Advanced detailing; comes about when someone becomes so in tune with their craft it becomes art.